What Are Ingredient Brands?

-The “The Marketing Triangle” implies managing the three critical dimensions of marketing a brand today: product, brand, and price.
-In the typical marketing triangle, the marketer develops and commercializes the breakthrough product, and after the product begins to achieve a high level of recognition, begins the process of branding the product.
-Alternatively, the marketer should recognize the brand potential of the breakthrough product and initiate brand management process immediately upon commercialization.
-An operating comparison of these two approaches are described below.
+The “marketing triangle” highlights managing the three critical dimensions of marketing a brand today: product, brand, and price.
+In the typical marketing triangle, the marketer develops and commercializes the breakthrough product and, after the product begins to achieve a high level of recognition, begins the process of branding the product.
+Instead, the marketer should recognize the brand potential of the breakthrough product and initiate brand management process immediately upon commercialization.
+An operating comparison of these two approaches is described below.

 The Typical Ingredient Brand Management Life Cycle